ID 22943948 © Robert Kneschke | Dreamstime.com

-- Middle back pain also can be one of the symptoms of aortic aneurysm.
+Middle back pain can also be a symptom of aortic aneurysm.
 The aorta is your largest artery, and carries oxygenated blood and vital nutrients to all parts of your body, including the heart.
 A healthy aorta has elastic walls that expand and contract with the ebb and flow of blood, but if any part of the aorta is rendered fragile by disease, the abnormal tissue can bulge or balloon out to form an aneurysm.
 Aortic aneurysms are a serious health risk because the pressure exerted on the aneurysm by normal blood flow may cause it to dissect or rupture.
 This causes severe chest pain, and rapid blood loss that can be life threatening.

 Pleurisy (inflammation of the lining surrounding the lungs) is another chest condition that can cause sharp, stabbing chest pain that radiates to cause pleurisy back pain.
 Pleurisy is not serious, but it can signal serious conditions like pneumonia and lung cancer.

 What if the pain in your midsection isn’t related to bone- or muscle-related causes, or to the other conditions described above?
 It could, for example, involve kidney pain, which can seem as if it emanates from the mid-back region.
 Kidney pain could indicate a brewing infection that could severely damage your kidneys, particularly if you’ve recently had a urinary tract infection.

 Also, pancreas pain caused by pancreatitis can radiate to the mid-back region from the abdomen, so tell your doctor immediately if you experience this type of radiating discomfort.
 It also may indicate pancreatic cancer.
 In one study, 17 percent of pancreatic cancer patients reported pain in the middle of their back as a symptom.